WBTW: News operation

-Historically, WBTW was one of the most dominant stations in the country.
+Historically, WBTW has been one of the most dominant stations in the country.
 This is in part because it was the only station in the market for a quarter-century; until WPDE signed on in 1980, viewers had to rely on cable to get programming from the other networks.

 The ratings have tightened with more competition, but WBTW continues to lead.
+It is the only station that covers the entire market equally; WPDE and NBC affiliate WMBF-TV have largely focused on the Grand Strand in recent years.

+Another factor in the station's dominance is talent continuity.
+Channel 13 has a number of staffers with remarkably long tenures for what has always been a small market.
+Bob Juback has been the station's main anchorman since 1992, longer than anyone in the market's history.
+For the first 28 years of his tenure, he was teamed with Nicole Boone, who had been the station's top female anchor since 1989.
+Boone went into semi-retirement in 2020, but returns to cover special events in the market.

 In 2004, WBTW established a news share agreement with Fox affiliate WFXB.
 It then began producing a weeknight 10 o'clock newscast for that station known as Fox 43 News at 10.
 In 2006, the title switched to Fox News at 10.

 During August 2007, WBTW became the second station in the market to move most of its operations to new studios in Myrtle Beach.
 A smaller facility at that same site had been serving as the station's Grand Strand bureau since 1989; it was demolished in 2007 to make way for the larger facility.
 The station maintained some operations its old facilities in Florence for a time.
 However, by 2008 the station had moved all of its operations to Myrtle Beach.
 A physical Lumberton bureau closed in 2007.
 Like the other two stations in the market, it has kept a small team of reporters in Florence to cover the inland portion of the market.